Universally discredited – How can we make the failing universal credit work for families?

 15.00 – 16.00 Panel discussion and Q&A

-We will have an exhibition space at both conferences hosting exhibitors showcasing their work, products and services.
-If you are interested in exhibiting at our conference, please email Sebastien at firstname.lastname@example.org.
+There will be an exhibition space hosting exhibitors showcasing their work, products and services.
+If you are interested in exhibiting, please email Sebastien at firstname.lastname@example.org.

 Booking a place

-To book place(s) please complete our online booking form here.
+To book your place(s) please complete the online booking form here.

 Please note that bookings cannot be processed until you have selected your workshops, and workshops will be filled on a first-come, first-serve basis.